 Signal unreliable in rural areas

 Most people these days use their phone to navigate, but often the signal is unreliable, especially in rural areas.
-For a more reliable option, you can get maps and guides to the island.
+For a more reliable option, you can get the Isle of Wight on map.
 Not only will these be useful for helping you navigate your way around the roads, but they also feature many of the great places to visit in detail.

 Another alternative is to stop off at one of the tourist information centres or visitor attractions such as The Needles where you can pick up leaflets and maps of the area.